aoliverg/MTUOC-web-downloader/README.md

 # MTUOC-web-downloader
-A script to download a whole website and store it locally.
+A set of scripts to download a whole website and store it locally.

+# Introduction

+In this repository a set of scripts for downloading a whole website are available.
+To perform this task, two different strategies can be performed:

+- Starting from a URL, detect, store and follow all the links in the web page, and performing this until all the website is downloaded and stored localy, or a maximum number of webpages are downloaded, or a maximumn time is consumed.
+This methodology is implemented in the script MTUOC-web-downloader.py.
+- Retrieve all the sitemap of the website with MTUOC-sitemap.py and download all the URLs from the sitemap with MTUOC-download-from-sitemap.py

 # Prerequisites

-To run the program you should install the following prerequisites
+The programs are develped in Python version 3 and you need a Python 3 interpreter in your sistem.
+To run the programs you should install the following prerequisites

 '''
 beautifulsoup4